RRZE-HPC/likwid/README.md

 - likwid-memsweeper: Sweep memory of NUMA domains and evict cachelines from the last level cache
 - likwid-setFrequencies: Tool to control the CPU frequency

+For further information please take a look at the [Wiki](https://github.com/RRZE-HPC/likwid/wiki).

 --------------------------------------------------------------------------------
 Download, Build and Install
 --------------------------------------------------------------------------------